ADLT 300. Introduction to Human and Organizational Development. 3 Hours.

-Semester course; 2 lecture hours (delivered online, face-to-face or hybrid).
-2 credits.
+Semester course; 3 lecture hours (delivered online, face-to-face or hybrid).
+3 credits.
 Enrollment is restricted to faculty teaching in medicine and health care professions.
-Orients the medical educator to basic design principles for conducting research that contributes to the scholarship of teaching and learning in medical education using qualitative, quantitative or mixed methods.
+Orients the health professions educator to basic design principles for conducting research that contributes to the scholarship of teaching and learning in health professions education using qualitative, quantitative or mixed methods.
 Examines basic research paradigms, problem identification, question development, selection of methodology, IRB preparation and requirements for journal submission and publication.

 ADLT 674.
 Performance Feedback and Simulation in the Medical Education Curriculum.
 2 Hours.

 Semester course; 2 lecture hours (delivered online, face-to-face or hybrid).
 2 credits.
 Enrollment is restricted to faculty teaching in medicine and health care professions.
 Introduces medical educators to the use of simulated learning experiences in preparing health care professionals for patient care.
 The emphasis is on acquiring skills to develop and lead simulation exercises and on developing facilitation skills needed to provide effective feedback to debrief the activity.
 Requires hands-on observation and participation in simulation at the VCU Center for Human Simulation and Safety.